Read before camp

 What happens if I, Rails Camp USA have to cancel or the camp cancels on me?

 Rails Camp USA will refund all tickets but not your travel/flights.
 These camps are in remote areas with forest fires and it's really hard to know today and it's been getting worse every summer.
-With this in mind plan accordingly and get flights with an airline you can just use those flights for points.
+With this in mind plan accordingly and get flights with an airline you can exchange flights for points.

 What happens if you the attendee can't make it?

-I'm sorry to say but no matter what the circumstance is because I need to pay for the venues up front and all the food and bus etc. If you have a diversity ticket you will not be able to transfer this to someone with out speaking to me first.
+I'm sorry to say but no matter what the circumstance is because I need to pay all vendors up front for venue, food, bus, and materials.
+If you have a diversity ticket you will not be able to transfer this to someone with out speaking to me first.

 If you have any disabilities please let us know ASAP so we can accommodate you as best we can!